 Schiff Fellowships are merit awards intended to support the scholarly work of students enrolled in the senior honors program.
 Eligibility is limited to Wellesley students currently enrolled in a 360 or intending to enroll in a 360 in spring.
 Students who are currently enrolled in a 370 this semester are not eligible.

 The Schiff Fellowships will be granted on the basis of merit to students pursuing advanced study through the senior honors program.
 Applications will be evaluated based on academic merit, feasibility of the research project, and its promise for providing a meaningful and productive intellectual experience.
-Grants may be used to support scholarly work related to an honors thesis in a student's major field, and awardees will be selected by Wellesley's Committee on Curriculum and Academic Policy, with representatives from the Office of the Provost and Dean of the College, the Office of the Dean of Students and members of the faculty.
+Grants may be used to support scholarly work related to an honors thesis in a student's major field, and awardees will be selected by Wellesley's Committee on Curriculum and Academic Policy.

 Fellowships of $2,000 per student will be awarded, based on a competitive application process.
 Funds may be used to reduce work obligations during the academic year in order to devote more time to research, to cover travel and living expenses related to fieldwork, interviews, library or archival research; to purchase supplies, materials and equipment necessary to conduct research; and to cover travel and living expenses to attend appropriate academic conferences.